alem-01/alem_public/subjects/flutter_piscine/imagesLibrary/README.md

-The app library.
+### Introduction:

 You should create your own gallery, where you can load images from phone library or take a picture and immediately upload it.

-package allowed: image_picker
+Allowed package: image_picker

-## First Part:
+### First Part:

 - Create an appbar with IconButton
-- When click on a button you should see 2 options: open camera or a gallery
+- When you click on a button you should see 2 options: open camera or a gallery
-- See the usage of  image_picker package [https://pub.dev/packages/image_picker](https://pub.dev/packages/image_picker)
+- See the usage of image_picker [package](https://pub.dev/packages/image_picker)
-- Don't forget to add special keys to Info.plist file under ios folder to access the camera and gallery, see : [https://developer.apple.com/library/archive/documentation/General/Reference/InfoPlistKeyReference/Articles/AboutInformationPropertyListFiles.html](https://developer.apple.com/library/archive/documentation/General/Reference/InfoPlistKeyReference/Articles/AboutInformationPropertyListFiles.html)
+- Don't forget to add special keys to Info.plist file under ios folder to access the camera and gallery, see [example](https://developer.apple.com/library/archive/documentation/General/Reference/InfoPlistKeyReference/Articles/AboutInformationPropertyListFiles.html)
 - Make both [Android](https://developer.android.com/reference/androidx/constraintlayout/widget/Guideline) and [iOS](https://developer.apple.com/design/human-interface-guidelines/ios/overview/themes/) themes
-- Show some text when no image is chosen
+- Show warning text when no image is chosen

 <center>
 <img src="https://github.com/alem-01/alem_public/blob/master/resources/imageLibrary.01.png?raw=true" style = "width: 210px !important; height: 420px !important;"/>